-Did you know that Hinduism is the third most practiced religion in the world just behind Islam and Christianity?
-Did you know over 500 million people practice Buddhism?
-Well, I didn’t either until I started doing some research on some of the most popular religions around the world.
-And what I found, was totally fascinating.
+Did you know that Hinduism is the third most practiced religion in the world, just behind Islam and Christianity?
+Did you know that over 500 million people practice Buddhism?
+Well, I didn’t either until I started researching the world’s most popular religions.
+And what I found was totally fascinating.

-Teaching our students about a topic that deals with things they may not come into contact with everyday can be challenging.
-We want to expand their knowledge and appreciation for different people, places, and customs all over the world, but how do we do that in a way they can truly understand and make personal connections to?
+Teaching our students about a topic that involves things they may not encounter every day can be challenging.
+We want to expand their knowledge and appreciation of different people, places, and customs around the world, but how do we do that in a way they can truly understand and connect with personally?

-One way it through unique foods that come from different cultures and religions.
-Food is a very unifying and common thing our students can identify with.
-In addition, cooking and following a recipe is a valuable life skill for our students to practice.
+One way is through unique foods that come from different cultures and religions.
+Food is a very unifying, common thing our students can identify with.
+In addition, cooking and following a recipe are valuable life skills for our students to practice.

 I like to include at least one non-academic piece in many of the units I create.
-Student learn a lot from activities like crafts, experiments, and even cooking.
-It helps to level the playing field, and gives every student a chance to be successful, participate, and grow.
-In my latest series focusing on world religions, I decided to include a picture recipe that represents a common food eaten by people from the religion and culture.
+Students learn a lot from activities like crafts, experiments, and even cooking.
+It helps level the playing field and gives every student a chance to succeed, participate, and grow.
+In my latest series on world religions, I decided to include a picture recipe representing a common food eaten by people of that religion and culture.

 Students get a chance to make: